 Getting here is easy.
 Hop on a ferry from Cape Jervis to Kingscote, Kangaroo Island.
 Prefer to fly?
 Take a 30 minute flight from Adelaide Airport.

-Adelaide to Kingscote, starting 4 December: Monday, Wednesday, Thursday, Saturday & Sunday.
+- Adelaide to Kingscote, starting 4 December: Monday, Wednesday, Thursday, Saturday and Sunday.

 Take yourself, and your car, across to Kangaroo Island on the SeaLink ferry.